 - Sharing information about cyber vulnerabilities and incidents between government and businesses, and among businesses.
 Some important steps have been taken towards a ‘National covered system’, but there is more to be done.
 Securely sharing information between NCSC, DTC and other certs, and with cybersecurity partnerships, has to improve soon.
 Information that can help businesses guard themselves against concrete forms of ill intentions and damage cannot only reside at the government.
 Additionally, business should have the possibility to share information about incidents and threats that they experience themselves with others, so that they can be better prepared.

 - Besides secure products and services, and information about current threats and vulnerabilities, it is also vital to practice how to act during an incident, including a situation in which some employees are working from home and others from the office.
 Therefore, we will once again draw attention to our exercise scenario and update it where necessary.

 The new digital world offers many opportunities.
 This also increases dependence and vulnerability.
 By working together and sharing information and knowledge, we are all getting better and safer and we are creating new opportunities for these threats.
 We are working on this, both within the CIO Platform Nederland, and with the government and other parties outside.

 Advisory report NL Cyber Security Council advises an integrated approach to cyber resilience with management at the highest level

 Information Security events

-Together with the board of the CIO Platform Nederland, we will start the summer period with an informal networking meeting includings drinks & BBQ.
-This meeting is conditional on the measures that will be in place by then and is, of course, completely corona-proof.
+Start the summer period together with other (C)ISOs during an informal networking meeting including drinks & BBQ.
+This meeting is completely corona-proof.
 (This event is for members of the CEG Information Security and based on personal invitation and registration!)15 Jun